dustin-decker/deflek/README.md

 - Request traces - elasped time, query, errors, user, groups, indices, response code
 - JSON logging, ready for indexing

+## Coverage

+deflek can enforce RBAC on HTTP methods for every HTTP API elasticsearch offers

+aditionally, deflek has index awareness for the following APIs:
+- _mget
+- _msearch
+- _all
+- _search
+- direct index access (/<index>/1)

+deflek can also mutate wildcard requests on the fly, to support software like Kibana.

 ## Running it

 Build docker image: